onzfonz/comp227/src/content/6/en/part6c.md

 export default noteSlice.reducer
 ```

-The principle here is the same: first, an asynchronous operation is executed, after which the action changing the state of the store is <i>dispatched</i>.
+The principle here is the same: first, an asynchronous operation is executed, after which the action changing the state of the store is **dispatched**.
 Redux Toolkit offers a multitude of tools to simplify asynchronous state management.
 Suitable tools for this use case are for example the [createAsyncThunk](https://redux-toolkit.js.org/api/createAsyncThunk) function and the [RTK Query](https://redux-toolkit.js.org/rtk-query/overview) API.

-The component <i>NewNote</i> changes as follows:
+The component `NewNote` changes as follows:

 ```js
 // ...